-For example, Joseph Epstein suggested that the first lady, Dr. Jill Biden, drop the doctor from her title.
+I would not call the significant sacrifices I made comical or fraudulent.
 I use my doctor title whenever I want to.
-Now, my focus is in the health care setting and if a person starts talking to me about their health, I do reaffirm that I’m a PhD and not a MD.
+Now, my focus is in health care and if a person starts talking to me about their health, I do reaffirm that I’m a PhD and not a MD.
+When I do presentations about health-related topics, I also state that I am a PhD and not a MD.

 Two female PhDs in the early 1900s, Sophonisba Breckinridge and Edith Abbott, described the challenges they faced as early academics.

-“Although I was given the PhD degree magna cum laude no position in political science or economics was offered me,”
+“Although I was given the PhD degree magna cum laude no position in political science or economics was offered me.”

 Women in male dominated industries often get left out.
 Carolyn Virca embarked on her chemistry Ph.D., she noticed a clear gender rift right from the start.
 The men would grab beers before seminars or arrange other social activities that didn’t include her—the lone woman in the cohort.

-Women with no female peers were 12 percentage points less likely to complete their degrees within 6 years than men in the same cohort.
+Women with no female peers were 12 percent less likely to complete their degrees within 6 years compared to men in the same cohort.
 Being the only women is not only lonely but can be detrimental to academic and professional success.